Teaching & Working Remotely

-- Arts ISIT Supporting Temporary Remote Students guide – This guide provides options for how to share lecture content with students who can’t attend class along with ideas for accommodating different types of activities students may miss.
+- Arts ISIT Supporting Remote Students guide – This guide provides options for how to share lecture content with students remotely and for designing online versions of in-person classroom activities.

 - The Arts ISIT Lecture Recording for Instructors page has information about the options available for lecture recording and streaming and how to request support.

 - UBC Campus Return Plan – This resource provides a general FAQ to answer common questions for students, faculty and staff around the return to on-campus instruction.